ddavidson99/dyzbox/memory-bank/activeContext.md

    - Automatic signature added to all outgoing emails

 10. **UI Enhancement Implementation**: We've improved the email viewing experience with these patterns:
-    - Converted to a two-pane layout with resizable panels using React state
+    - Implemented a floating window design for both email viewing and composing that overlays on top of the inbox
-    - Implemented a draggable splitter with visual feedback during resizing
+    - Created modal-based UI components that maintain context while focusing on the current action
-    - Designed a consistent width allocation system between email list and detail panes
+    - Designed a consistent width allocation system for floating windows
     - Created intelligent date formatting that adapts based on email age
     - Made UI components reusable across different parts of the application
     - Optimized space usage with compact sidebar and appropriate font sizes